TALK African Language and Intercultural communication training

 Who will benefit by attending:

-Lecturers, support staff and students wanting to learn to speak one of South Africa's nine official African languages, and to communicate effectively with colleagues and peers, despite differences in culture and background.
+Young people wanting to learn to speak one of South Africa's nine official African languages, and to communicate effectively with all South Africans, despite differences in culture and background.

-Working in this field since 1990, TALK uses African language and intercultural learning as a vehicle through which to build effective workplace and personal relationships based on mutual understanding, respect and trust.
+Working in this field since 1990, TALK uses African language and intercultural learning as a vehicle through which to build effective personal relationships based on mutual understanding, respect and trust.

 TALK courses are based on the belief that language learning is a social, not an academic activity, and that language needs to be learnt in the context in which it will be used.
 Hence, every person enrolling for a TALK course is paired up with a mother-tongue speaker of the target language.
-This person is known as a language helper, and can be someone provided by TALK, or a friend, a colleague or even a fellow mother-tongue African language student.
+This person is known as a language helper, and can be someone provided by TALK, or a friend or colleague of the learner.
 Within this one-on-one relationship, participants are shown the skills of language learning, which will enable them not only to learn what is most relevant to their needs, but more importantly to continue learning once the course is over.

-Through its unique methodology, TALK is much more than language learning; it is a means to understand, appreciate and embrace diversity, thus positively tapping into the immense human resourcefulness of any institution, and enabling our young people to become enthusiastic participants in the multi-lingual and multi-cultural reality of our country.
+Through its unique methodology, TALK is much more than language learning; it is a means to understand, appreciate and embrace diversity, thus enabling our young people to become enthusiastic participants in the multi-lingual and multi-cultural reality of our country.

 Outcomes will include: